Tkachenko-School/awesome-js-essentials/courses/part2/lesson7/lesson7-2.md

  `{ age: ‘forty eight years old’, demeanorAge: ‘seventy eight years old’ }`.

 We do all this work just so we can get one value from the object, `result[‘demeanorAge’]`.
 Is there a better way to do this?

 Well if objects are functions, maybe we could call map on a function instead?

+Let's figure out in in the next lesson.